Did you know you can go a lifetime of running without knowing your biggest muscles aren’t doing any work to help your runs?

 A strong glute muscle is very important for overall running success because not only does the glute provide power, it also provides support for other muscle groups.
 According to Nikki Kimball, who writes for Runner’s World, “When we run, the glutes hold our pelvis level and steady, extend our hip, propel us forward, and keep our legs, pelvis, and torso aligned.
 So when our glutes are faulty, our entire kinetic chain gets disrupted.”

 If your glutes aren’t pulling their weight, the rest of your body must compensate.
 When any one muscle group, especially a smaller, weaker muscle group, they have a much higher likelihood of an overuse injury.
 They will be worked too hard and therefore will break down quicker.

 - Squats (and single leg squats)

 - Hamstring press (with physio ball)

-With strength training, we are building a more powerful muscle.
-Both activation and strength training the glute muscle will make a big impact in our running.
+Both activation and strength training of the glute muscle will make a big impact on our running.

 Thanks for reading until the end!
 Ready for more?

 - Amy answers my questions about her running journey

 - Make winter running a bit better with these tips

 - Learn valuable lessons for a great runner